Lisa Aukland: Retirement

 In 2010, Aukland officially retired from the sport of bodybuilding.

 Legacy

-During Aukland's amateur and some of her professional bodybuilding career, she described herself as a "life-time drug-free athlete," and only competed in drug tested competitions during her amateur career.
+During Auckland's amateur and some of her professional bodybuilding careers, she described herself as a "life-time drug-free athlete," and only competed in drug tested competitions during her amateur career.
 However, in a later interview in her professional career, when asked about whether she had used performance-enhancing drugs, she declined to answer the question.
 In 2006, she revived the Most Improved Female Athlete of the Year award at the 2006 Olympia Gala.